 Are Penny Stocks Worth Buying?

 Even if a stock has a great price, and if it seems like 25 cents per share should be easy to double or triple your investment, be calm and careful.
 Do your research.
-You won't get rich by spending all of your available time looking for penny stocks to buy, but you can make good money with value investing to find great stocks at good prices.
+You won't get rich by spending all of your available time looking for undervalued stocks priced under a dollar, but you can make good money with value investing even for a stock worth thousands per share.

 Stick with what you can buy and sell fairly.
 Let scammers find other scammers.